jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-04.md

-Tubal- cain, an instructer of every artificer in brass and iron: and the sister of Tubal-cain [was] Naamah. {4:23} And Lamech said unto his wives, Adah and Zillah, Hear my voice; ye wives of Lamech, hearken unto my speech: for I have slain a man to my wounding, and a young man to my hurt. {4:24} If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.
+Tubal- cain, an instructer of every artificer in brass and iron: and the sister of Tubal-cain [was] Naamah. {4:23} And Lamech said unto his wives, Adah and Zillah, Hear my voice; you wives of Lamech, hearken unto my speech: for I have slain a man to my wounding, and a young man to my hurt. {4:24} If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.